Why SPACs aren’t targeting African startups – TechCrunch

 “I’m definitely going to exit on the public market with Future Africa.
 That’s my goal.
 I would consider a SPAC as an entrepreneur, but it’s likely that I’ll decide to directly list as well,” he said.

 Andela CEO Jeremy Johnson told me SPACs are here to stay, and most African startups will go public that way.
-However, he didn’t budge when asked if there were any chance his company would do the same.
+However, he didn’t say if there was any chance his company would do the same.

 “One of the benefits is that they allow you to talk about the future, and Africa’s growth rate means its future is going to be brighter than the past,” he said.
 “I think African startups will end up going public via this route.”